msobanjo/courseware/topics/python/modules/gunicorn/README.md

 ### Specify Server Socket to Bind to
 You may provide a server socket in the form of `[HOST]` or `[HOST]:[PORT]` with the `-b` or `--bind` options.
-There are other protocols you can bind to such as `unix` sockets as well.

 To allow traffic from anywhere on port `8001` you can use the following:
 ```bash
 # gunicorn --bind=[HOST]:[PORT] app:app